jenkinsci/dimensionsscm-plugin/docs/user-guide.md

 **Inclusion and Exclusion Patterns**

-As of version 0.8.6 of the plugin onwards, you can now also specify file exclusions as well as inclusions to apply to the files selected for upload.
+You can specify file exclusions as well as inclusions to apply to the files selected for upload.

 ##### Specifying Dimensions Requests to Capture Uploaded Artifacts or Build Assets